mjdavisibm/DevOps-Tools-old/DevOps-Tools/README.md

 1. **YAML-Scripts** - this walks you through step by step to install each DevOps-Tool using yaml scripts,  commands to the `Web Console (beta)`, recommended instructions to setup each tool, and education modules to learn how to use the DevOps tool
 1. **Helm-Scripts** - this walks you through installing the DevOps-Tools using Helm Charts - A faster and less error prone way of installing the tools as it combines the many yaml files into a chart to install the DevOps tools.

+[added from a difference readme]
+This repository describes two ways to install the DevOps tools
+1. Using yaml files to setup the DevOps tool in the cluster.
+Most of this will be done via the Kubernetes Dashboard and command line using Command Line Interface (CLI) tools such as `kubectl`.
+2. Using Helm charts - usually just one - to install all the necessary

 ##The DevOps tools currently described are as follows
 1. Chart Museum - A Helm Chart Repository to allow you to use your own Helm Charts. we also use it to install some of the DevOps-Tools
 1. Jenkins for automated building of ...